 - Halsted Street Bridge: The bridge on this north-south arterial roadway has remained open to one lane of traffic in each direction during the Byrne Circle Interchange construction, however extensive improvements are underway.
 When completed later in 2016, the bridge will offer two traffic lanes and a 5-foot dedicated bike lane in each direction, new sidewalks and roadway lighting, modernized traffic signals at Harrison Street, a new pedestrian crosswalk with traffic signals and an overhead canopy at the CTA Blue Line station.

-- CTA UIC/Halsted Blue Line Station: Much work has been done to upgrade the CTA station.
-When completed, the station will feature a new ADA compliant elevator, new roof and exterior panels, replacement lighting, and surveillance cameras.
+- CTA UIC/Halsted Blue Line Station: Much work was done to upgrade the CTA station.
+Now completed, the station features a new ADA compliant elevator, new roof and exterior panels, replacement lighting, and surveillance cameras.

-- Northwest Flyover: Work continues on construction of a two-lane ramp that will feed traffic from the inbound Dan Ryan to the outbound Eisenhower expressway.
-When completed, the more than 2,000 foot flyover will carry around 35,000 vehicles each weekday.
+- Northwest Flyover: Construction of the two-lane ramp was completed in December of 2016.
+The ramp will feed traffic from the inbound Dan Ryan to the outbound Eisenhower expressway.
+IDOT estimates that the more than 2,000 foot flyover will carry around 35,000 vehicles each weekday.

 In 2014, IDOT and the UTC launched a live web cam that provides a continuous feed showing construction activity and traffic movement around the Byrne Interchange.
 The web cam receives up to 500 views monthly from Chicago traffic reporters, transportation enthusiasts and people interested in watching the live traffic stream.

-The web cam, which is located on the northeast corner of University Hall on the UIC East Campus, currently is positioned to show construction of the NW Flyover.
+The web cam, which is located on the northeast corner of University Hall on the UIC East Campus, currently is positioned to show the entire Byrne Circle Interchange.

 Below are other images of the Byrne Circle Interchange construction project taken in June of 2016: